ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 mkdir projects
  ```

-Here, you can then place projects as a GitHub repositories (You can create repos straight from the command line or at GitHub and then clone it).
+Here, you can then place/create projects as a GitHub repositories (You can create repos straight from the command line or at GitHub and then clone it).
 Currently:
 ```
 mkdir projects/MiFishU-test
 ```

-In here, make the following subdirectories: data, scripts and analyses
+In your new GitHub repo for your project, make the following subdirectories:

+* data
+* scripts
+* analyses
 ```
 mkdir projects/MiFishU-test/data		# this is where you'll place your datafiles mkdir projects/MiFishU-test/scripts		# place your scripts here